PalMuc/Kingdom-Assignment/Readme.md

     --schema     # optional: Pg only, load using given schema

 ## Installing Kingdom Assignment
+This gem is distributed in source form for the time being, so you must build it yourself in order to use it.
+Don't worry, it's not hard:

+First you must download the source code of this gem by going to a folder of your choice and typing:

+    git clone git://github.com/PalMuc/Kingdom-Assignment.git

+This will will clone a copy of this repository in a folder named Kingdom-Assignment.
+Go to this folder by typing:

+    cd Kingdom-Assignment

 Kingdom assignment is delivered as a Ruby gem.
 In order to build and install it, you first have to install another gem called bundler.
 Type:

     rvm jruby gem install bundler